MacHu-GWU/constant2-project/README.rst

                 name = "beef"

-You can visit it's data or child class data in these way.
+You can visit it's data or child class data in these way:

 .. code-block:: python